frederic-perez/AmE-dictionary/data/dictionary.md

 __resolve__ _v_ :two::hammer: (resolved) _The issue was resolved._
 __resounding__ _adj_ :two::hammer: _The answer is a resounding yes._
 __respirator__ _n_ :two: A masklike device, usually of gauze, worn over the mouth, or nose and mouth, to prevent the inhalation of noxious substances or the like.
 Health professionals wear respirators to filter out virus particles as they breathe in so they don’t get infected with COVID-19 while helping people and patients.
-__respite__ _n_ :nine::m: A respite is a break from something that's difficult or unpleasant.
-If you're cramming for exams, take an occasional walk to give yourself a respite from the intensity.
+__respite__ _n_ :nine::m: A respite is a break from something that’s difficult or unpleasant.
+If you’re cramming for exams, take an occasional walk to give yourself a respite from the intensity.
 __respondent__ _n_ :three::hammer: (respondents)
 __responsibility__ _n_ :pencil2::mega::two::hammer: _With great power comes great responsibility._
 __responsibly__ _adv_ In a responsible manner.